-Sail from western Greenland to Russia's Far East on an extraordinary voyage that transits the entire Northwest Passage, all from aboard exclusively chartered 'Le Boreal.'
+Sail from western Greenland to Alaska and the Bering Sea on an extraordinary voyage that transits the entire Northwest Passage, all from aboard exclusively chartered 'Le Boreal.'

 Luxury Expedition Cruises 2015-2016